Valorant Masters London 2026

-The 2026 Valorant Champions Tour: London Masters, also known as Valorant Masters London 2026, is an upcoming global tournament organized by Riot Games for the first-person tactical hero shooter game Valorant as part of the Valorant Champions Tour (VCT) 2026 competitive season.
-The tournament will be held in London, United Kingdom, marking the first international Valorant competition to be held in the country.
-Twelve teams will qualify based on their placement in their respective VCT international leagues.
+Valorant Masters London 2026 was a global Valorant tournament organized by publisher Riot Games following Stage 1 of the 2026 Valorant Champions Tour (VCT).
+The tournament was held in London, England, marking the first international Valorant competition to be held in the country.
+Twelve teams qualified for the event based on their placement in their respective VCT international leagues.

+In the Grand Finals, Leviatan beat Paper Rex, 3-2, to win the organization's first trophy, as well as Americas' fourth Masters trophy, breaking Pacific's Masters winning streak of 4 tournaments.

+Before the finals, an exhibition match was played to showcase the game's 13th map, Summit, set in Zhangjiajie.
+It was won by Team Chaos, consisting of sliggy, meg, Boaster from Fnatic, Biju, and temet with a 15-13 scoreline after overtime.

 Host selection

 On 2 October 2025, in the build-up to the 2025 Valorant Champions Finals in Paris, France, Riot Games announced the host cities for the two Valorant Masters tournaments in 2026, with London, United Kingdom being selected as the host for the second Masters event of the competitive season.
-The city previously hosted the 2024 League of Legends World Championship final.
+The city previously hosted the 2023 Mid-Season Invitational and the 2024 League of Legends World Championship final.

 Qualification

-Twelve (12) teams will qualify for the tournament from all four VCT international leagues, namely the Americas, China, EMEA, and Pacific.
+The top three teams in Stage 1 of three International Leagues (Americas, EMEA, Pacific) and China League qualified for this event.
+Winning teams (seed 1) received a bye to Playoffs, while runner-ups (seed 2) and third-place teams (seed 3) started from the Swiss Stage.